Support to Help Your Student Succeed

 - The Center for Student Wellbeing exists to help students develop a self-understanding and lifestyle pattern to achieve total wellbeing for the mind, the body, the heart, and the spirit.

 - We are proud that our diverse student body includes individuals with special needs, including learning and physical disabilities.
-The Office of Special Services can help ensure that your student gets the accommodations he or she needs to be successful.
+The Disability Services can help ensure that your student gets the accommodations he or she needs to be successful.

 - Long before graduation, students should be in contact with our Career Services Center for help with resume development, internship searches and more.